 Small Molecule Approach (Plasticell) – Plasticell has developed a small-molecule driven, GMP-compliant method of expanding hematopoietic stem cells from cord blood, bone marrow and peripheral blood.
 The therapy has been part-funded by multiple programme grants from Innovate UK and developed in collaboration with NHS Blood and Transplant, the University of Oxford and the Cell and Gene Therapy Catapult.

-Interested to learn more about this rapidly evolving market?
-View the “Global Cord Blood Banking Industry Report 2020.”
+To learn more about the rapidly evolving cord blood market, view the “Global Cord Blood and Tissue Banking Industry Report 2022.”

 HealthBanks Biotech was acquired by Cordlife Group Ltd. in January 2018.